 - Why do you think Jensine and her mother were willing to take in Hana when they had a family of their own to care for?
-What inner qualities do you think they possessed that led them to be upstanders? - In 1940, Hana writes about her bedroom in her diary, noting "I know I can trust you.
+What inner qualities do you think they possessed that led them to be upstanders? - What is the difference between an upstander and the Righteous Among the Nations, who saved Jewish lives and risked their own lives to do so? - In 1940, Hana writes about her bedroom in her diary, noting "I know I can trust you.
 I can be safe with you."
 Why did Hana draw comfort and safety from this space? - Rachael notes it was "a point of pride in Danish society to not discriminate against any neighbor" and that this "conviction became even stronger under the Nazi occupation."
 Why do you think some societies protect while others discriminate?
 What factors do you think shape a society's attitudes toward people who are different? - Rachael wonders about how Hana created a sense of normalcy in the face of very abnormal circumstances, noting "I guess you can get used to anything."
-What do you think it took for Hana and other refugees to adjust to their new lives far from their homes and families? - Rachael says that she and Sine "bonded over death.
+What do you think it took for Hana and other refugees to adjust to their new lives far from their homes and families? - Rachael says that she and Sine "bonded over death".
 How did events that took place before they were born bring these two women together? - Hana writes that it is best not to think about our vulnerability and better to focus on our strengths, to "pretend we are wearing a soft tailor-made suit of armor" that cannot be pierced.
-Why would Hana have felt this way?
+Why would Hana have felt this way, based on her experiences and the murder of her family?
 Do you share this view when dealing with adversity?

 - Learn about non-Jews who risked their lives to save Jews.
-Review Those Who Dared to Rescue and Rescue in Denmark. - Explore the dates October 1, and 3, 1943, in Echoes & Reflections' Timeline of the Holocaust, which highlights how the Danish Jews were rescued, and watch the visual history testimony clip of Hans Moller, who recalls how Danish fishermen helped transport Danish Jews to safety in Sweden. - Read about Yad Vashem's "Righteous Among the Nations"
+Review Those Who Dared to Rescue and Rescue in Denmark. - Explore the dates October 1, and 3, 1943, in Echoes & Reflections' Timeline of the Holocaust, which highlights how the Danish Jews were rescued, and watch the visual history testimony clip of Hans Moller, who recalls how Danish fishermen helped transport Danish Jews to safety in Sweden. - Read about the criteria used by Yad Vashem to determine who is awarded the title of "Righteous Among the Nations".
+To examine a case of another society that protected Jews during the Holocaust, see the stories of Muslim rescuers of Jews in Albania, and notice the similarities in their principles.